commit-live-students/fsdse-intro-to-datascience/README.md

 ## Learning Objectives

-After this , you'll be able to

-* Understand Python libraries and their usage for Data Science
+* Understand Impact of Data Science on Business
-* Work with basic Python data types
+* Explore Career Paths in Data Science
-* Work with Python Loops
+* Work with Commit.Live
-* Perform List Operations
-* Understand Set operations

 ## Agenda